COMPLAINTS HANDLING POLICY

 1. Policy Statement

 Authorised E-Money Issuers (AEMI) have an obligation to handle complaints in a consistent, structured and effective manner, allowing customers, potential customers, or any other individual on behalf of a customer or potential customer, the correct access to any recourse available to them, both internally within the company, and externally with the relevant authority, which is the Financial Ombudsman Service (FOS) in the UK, or ultimately the Courts.
-AEMI’s should ensure that they have a written process for dealing with complaints and that all staff who deal with customers, or potential customers, are aware of the process, to ensure that all complaints are identified and dealt with correctly and effectively.
-By correctly categorising and enquiry as a complaint, they can ensure:
+AEMI's should ensure that they have a written process for dealing with complaints and that all staff who deal with customers, or potential customers, are aware of the process, to ensure that all complaints are identified and dealt with correctly and effectively.
+By correctly categorising an enquiry as a complaint, they can ensure:

 As an AEMI, Tompay Ltd (hereinafter “Tompay”) fully accepts that it has a responsibility to treat customers fairly.
 It is the policy of Tompay to respond to customer complaints as quickly as possible and to take each complaint seriously.
 The responsibility for the handling and monitoring of complaints lies with the company's Compliance Officer, nominated Money Laundering Reporting Officer (MLRO) and Head of Support.